jonathanwvd/awesome-industrial-datasets/datasets/Battery/Panasonic 18650PF Li-ion Battery Data/README.md

 - Time (time in seconds, starts at zero at beginning of each data file)
 - Chamber_Temp_degC (measured chamber temperature in degrees Celsius)

-#### Citation

-The included tests were performed at the University of Wisconsin-Madison by Dr. Phillip Kollmeyer (phillip.kollmeyer@gmail.com).
-If this data is utilized for any purpose, it should be appropriately referenced.